BillBohan/NISC/README.md

  2. DAR Destination Address Register
  3. TMP Temporary Register
 - Everything else is memory mapped starting at the beginning of memory.
 There is a single memory space.
 - The memory is not byte addressable like many processors.
-Each address holds 64 bits.
-It is Little Endian where applicable.
+Each address holds a 64 bit Word.
+- It is Little Endian where applicable.
 - Peripherals should be memory mapped.

 This is the VonNewman version with unified code and data address space.